-The latency between each ping-pong is equally useful in understanding the performance impact of each virtualization technology.
+The Bandwidth may in fact be important within the pingping benchmark, but the latency between each ping-pong is equally useful in understanding the performance impact of each virtualization technology.
 From Figure 7, we see KVM and VirtualBox have near-native performance; another promising result towards the utility of hypervisors within HPC systems.
-Xen, on the other hand, has extremely high latencies creating a high variance in the mean latency; the mean of its maximum latency was 3.4, which is off the chart but printed on the bar itself.
+Xen, on the other hand, has extremely high latencies, especially at for maximum latencies, which in turn create a high variance within the average latency within the VM's performance.